-The reductions mainly relate to the deletion of a vacant post and non-pay savings within the Resource Team.
+Corporate Budget Reductions The reductions mainly relate to the deletion of a vacant post and non-pay savings within the Resource Team.

-Department Budget Pressures

-The pressure mainly relates to increased direct payments costs.
+Department Budget Pressures The pressure mainly relates to increased direct payments costs.

-The reduction mainly relates to a staffing restructure resulting in pay savings.
+Department Budget Reductions to Fund Pressures The reduction mainly relates to a staffing restructure resulting in pay savings.